 The Silhouette of a Noble Crane

 After seven years, poet Nguyễn Thiên Ngân returns with a new poetry collection, Người là một bóng chim khuê tú (The Silhouette of a Noble Crane).
-This book isn’t just a collection of 50 poems—it’s a deeply personal journey.
+This book isn’t just a collection of her poems—it’s a deeply personal journey.
 It traces her struggles, her search for meaning, and ultimately, her acceptance of her true self.
 Moving from confusion to clarity, from resistance to embrace, it captures the raw, unfiltered process of self-discovery.

 Visualizing Emotion